Lincoln In Trump Hat Flusters Chelsea Clinton: Tweet Asks If It’s Photoshopped [Opinion]

 The image of Abraham Lincoln in a Trump hat seemed to confuse Chelsea Clinton, the only child of former President Bill Clinton and former Secretary of State Hillary Clinton.
 Chelsea wasn’t raised in those woods Hillary retreated to after her epic fail, but her recent tweet suggests that she was.
-It didn’t take long for social media users to pick up on what Chelsea lacked in U.S. history knowledge when she posted a picture of Abraham Lincoln in a “Make America Great Again Hat,” and asked what many have suggested is a rather “stupid” question.
+It didn’t take long for social media users to pick up on what Chelsea lacked in U.S. history knowledge when she posted a picture of Abraham Lincoln in a “Make America Great Again Hat” and asked what many have suggested is a rather “stupid” question.

 Today Chelsea claims it was a joke, but that excuse didn’t bubble up until she was lambasted across the social media sites.
 News Busters reports that when Chelsea Clinton got a look at the Republican Party dinner program with Lincoln on the cover, she took to Twitter to clarify what she had just seen.
 That would be the image of Lincoln in Trump’s “Make America Great Again” hat.
-Her tweet said it all, “Please tell me this is Photo-shopped.
-Please?”
-The tweet is seen below.
-Considering Lincoln has been dead for a very long time and that image was done on a coin, people were happy to answer.

 Chelsea Clinton asked if the MAGA hat on Abe Lincoln was photoshopped. pic.twitter.com/2wVxsZ9ZsJ